What is Jaundice?

 - Your baby’s eyes become yellow.

 - Your baby has a fever over 37.8° Celsius.

 - If your baby starts to act sick or becomes more yellow in skin color.

 If your baby is not drinking enough breast milk.

-- If baby sleeps more than usual.
+- If the baby sleeps more than usual.
 How to encourage baby to stay awake while breastfeeding.